Analysis: It’s a win-win for Hezbollah against Israel so far

 It can choose to respond to the continued destruction of Gaza by launching a relatively moderate series of rocket attacks against Israel without significant risk of provoking an Israeli offensive into Lebanon.
 Coordinated missile attacks against targets that Hamas can reach, say in Tel Aviv, would put the Iron Dome defences under enormous strain.
 And Hezbollah could also bombard Hamas-safe cities in the north like Haifa or Kiryat Shmona.

-Such modest levels of escalation would win Hamas popularity in the Arab and Muslim world as the only non-Palestinian force joining the Gaza Palestinians’ fight.
+Such modest levels of escalation would win Hezbollah popularity in the Arab and Muslim world as the only non-Palestinian force joining the Gaza Palestinians’ fight.

 Yet, all of this is only valid if events on the ground follow some rationale.
 But rational behaviour is fragile and of limited use in situations ruled by fear, frustrations, hatred or other strong collective emotions.